CodePushGo/website/src/content/blog/en/chinas-data-privacy-laws-impact-on-mobile-apps.md

 **Regular Compliance Audits**
 Conduct routine reviews of how your app handles data.
 As Bessie Cooper highlights:

-> "Capgo is a must-have tool for developers who want to be more productive.
+> "CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding review for bugfix is golden."

 **User Consent Management**
 Create clear, transparent processes for user consent that explain why data is being collected.
 Rodrigo Mantica shares:

-> "We practice agile development and Capgo is mission-critical in delivering continuously to our users!"
+> "We practice agile development and CodePushGo is mission-critical in delivering continuously to our users!"

 **[Update Management](https://capgo.app/docs/plugin/cloud-mode/manual-update/) Strategy**
 With regulations constantly changing, having a solid update management approach is essential.
 Statistics show that [effective update management](https://capgo.app/docs/plugin/cloud-mode/manual-update/) leads to an 82% global success rate in maintaining compliance [\[1\]](https://capgo.app/).